Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference

-In this section, we discuss the generality of the proposed multi-task multi-layer Bayesian mapping framework and explain why it has the potential of being widely adopted within the robotics community.
+In this section, we discuss the generalizability of the proposed multitask multilayer Bayesian mapping framework and explain why it has the potential of being widely adopted within the robotics community.
 We first discuss the extension to more map layers via a constructive example.
 Next, we discuss significant problems that must be addressed for real-time applications of the proposed framework in autonomous navigation.
 The latter is an indispensable challenge for safe navigation, especially in unknown unstructured environments, and deserves more in-depth studies as future work.